istgaips/invite/views/game.md

 </div>

 <p>
-The video below also shows some of the features of the prototype.
+The video below also shows some of the features of the prototype (the video is best seen in full screen).
 </p>

 <div align="center">